AmberC0209/PaddleX/docs/installation/paddlepaddle_install.en.md

 3.0.0-beta1
 ```

-> ❗ **Note**: If you encounter any issues during the installation process, feel free to [submit an issue](https://github.com/PaddlePaddle/Paddle/issues) in the Paddle repository.
+> ❗ <b>Note</b>: If you encounter any issues during the installation process, feel free to [submit an issue](https://github.com/PaddlePaddle/Paddle/issues) in the Paddle repository.